ConnorAtherton/git-identify/README.md

 - Whitespace is not signifcant and is stripped out
 - Identity declaration order doesn't matter
 - The first match always wins
-- The globs are case-insensitive (mainly because I was testing this with zsh)
+- The globs are case-insensitive (mainly because I use zsh)

 Enter into a repo and run `git identify` to modify the local git configuration according to the matching identity in the `.git_identities` file..